MC10Inc/biostamp-js/packages/node/README.md

 ### exportJSON.js

-Connect to a sensor and export a whole recording as JSON into the working directory.
+Connect to a sensor, download a recording, and export the entire recording as JSON into the working directory.

 ``` bash
 node examples/exportJSON.js -s [serialNumber] -r [recordingId]